Ai Se Eu Te Pego: First versions

+In the same year, Garota Safada re-recorded "Ai Se Eu Te Pego", with a ballad mood, and this version became a big success on the North East region of Brazil, especially for cheering tradition parties of São João in the region.
+And it was during a party of São João in Salvador that the Paraná singer Michel Teló heard for the first time "Ai Se Eu Te Pego", sung by Cangaia do Jegue. after he heard the song, Teófilo Teló, brother and businessperson, realized that the song has the potetion of being a national hit and sought the producers of Cangaia de Jegue, that indicated Acioly, that finally, that authorized Michel Teló to record a version of the song.

+Before the recording by Michel Teló, the song additionally got a recording by Alexandre Peixe and by the Forró band Sacode.

 Michel Teló version

 Antônio Dyggs, who co-wrote the song, realized it could become a national hit in Brazil and offered it for a release by Brazilian singer Michel Teló.
 The result was a hit in Brazil, Latin America and Europe.

 Teló's version of the song became a hit in Brazil, reaching No. 1.
 Later, the song also reached No. 1 in 23 countries in Europe and Latin America.
-In the United States, the single topped both the Billboard Hot Latin Songs and Latin Pop Songs and peaked at No. 81 on the Billboard Hot 100, making Michel Teló the fourth Brazilian solo act to enter the Billboard Hot 100, following Astrud Gilberto, Sérgio Mendes and Morris Albert.
+In the United States, the single topped both the Billboard Hot Latin Songs and Latin Pop Airplay charts and peaked at No. 81 on the Billboard Hot 100, making Teló the sixth Brazilian act to enter the latter.

 "Ai Se Eu Te Pego" was the sixth best-selling single of 2012 worldwide with over 7.2 million in sales that year, placing it on the list of best-selling singles of all time.
 The single has become the most downloaded digital track in Germany since 2006.
 As of July 2014, it is the 90th best-selling single of the 21st century in France, with 308,000 units sold.
 The official YouTube video has over a billion views as of April 2022.

 This version was nominated for Best Brazilian Song at the 2012 Latin Grammy Awards, but lost out to "Querido Diário" by Chico Buarque.

 This song also featured as soundtrack in Konami football video game, Pro Evolution Soccer 2013.